minad/consult/README.md

   ;; The :init configuration is always executed (Not lazy!)
   :init

-  ;; Replace functions (consult-multi-occur is a drop-in replacement) (fset 'multi-occur #'consult-multi-occur)
+  ;; Replace `multi-occur' with `consult-multi-occur', which is a drop-in replacement.
+  (fset 'multi-occur #'consult-multi-occur)

   ;; Configure other variables and modes in the :config section, after lazily loading the package